saadl27/PuckoPolis/README.md

 ```

 Now we've linked the `TPIntro1` local git project with one remote.
 You can refresh your browser page of github and confirm that your code is now available on there too.
 What you'll encounter in the labs is typically that local git projects are linked to several remotes, meaning that you can fetch from, pull from and push to different places in the cloud.
 To test this behaviour, we'll create a github repository for `TPIntro2` too.
 Publishing local branches is typically easier to do with VSCode.
-In the git tab of VSCode, press `Publish branch`, then select whether to publish it as public or private to publish your branch in a newly created github repository.
+In the git tab of VSCode Epuck2, press `Publish branch`, then select whether to publish it as public or private to publish your branch in a newly created github repository.
 By comparing both terminals, you should have the same end result through either CLI or VSCode:

 <p float="left">
     <img src="pictures/remotes.png" alt="drawing" width="800"/>